iexcloud/docs/source/administration/credits-and-pricing/legacy-plan-credits-and-pricing.md

 - Scale: 3 billion pay-as-you-go credits per month (equivalent to $1,000 at $1/3 million credits)

 If you have not reached any of the limits above, and you use all your Premium Data credits, pay-as-you-go credits will automatically be used for additional Premium Data usage.
 If you want to prevent IEX Cloud from automatically using pay-as-you-go credits, you can enable a monthly credit budget.
 You can also purchase additional Premium Data Credits at any time.

+## Caching Data in Legacy Plans

+### Setting up your own caching

+Legacy Individual and legacy Business plan users, as well as legacy Launch, Grow, and Scale subscribers are permitted to cache data on their own servers and can then display data from the cache to their users for commercial use.

+Please note that you cannot provide IEX Cloud data via your own API to users or provide a mechanism for mass downloads, including a CSV download.
+Read more about acceptable usage of the platform in our [Terms of Service](https://iexcloud.io/terms/).

+### Cloud Cache

+Cloud Cache is IEX Cloud's fully managed data storage infrastructure.
+It saves you credits by automatically storing the data that you've already queried from IEX Cloud.
+When you request that data again, you'll only use one credit rather than the full data weight, so that you don't pay for the same data twice.

+Note that any data stored by Cloud Cache is "reset" at the start of each calendar month.
+This is so we can keep our data storage as high-performant as possible.
+Cloud Cache is automatically enabled for all legacy Individual plan and legacy Business plan users – no setup or additional costs required.